 “What for?” she asks, “Even if we are near one another, I still wonder how wise it is to split up in a town neither of us know well…” I sigh.
 She’s not wrong…

 “Look at me,” I whisper to her, “Someone like me, in a place such as this…”

 “Then I do not mind looking further for somewhere else, if you feel so unsafe…I do not feel particularly safe alone either,” she chuckles nervously.

-I appreciate the thought, but I know most businesses close at sundown…
+I appreciate the thought, but I know most businesses close at sundown.

-“…All right,” I sigh, “I’ll go in.”
+“All right,” I sigh, “I’ll go in.”

-We soon make our way inside, little bells twinkling as we do so; however, we’re soon stopped by the long line of customers, waiting to the edge of the door.
+We soon make our way in, little bells twinkling as we do so; however, we’re soon stopped by the long line of customers, waiting to the edge of the door.
 As we are forced to wait, I am immediately struck by how…interesting this place is.

-“My…” I hear Suzette mumble under her breath, “I am not sure I have ever seen such religious people before; well, aside from you I suppose.”
+“My…” I hear Suzette mumble under her breath, “I am unsure I have ever encountered such religious people before; well, aside from you I suppose.”

 “It is—I think, but; ah, well, it seems for the rest of the nobility it isn’t,” I say.